Inclusion is a Philosophy - Not a Place

 - What do you want your child to learn?

-- What environment can your child learn best in?
+- Which environment can your child learn best in?

-- What are your child’s strengths and how can those be used within an inclusive school environment?
+- What are your child’s strengths and how can they be used within an inclusive school environment?

 - What is your child’s attention span for a preferred activity?
 Non-preferred?

-- What kind of supports are needed in order for your child to be successful?
+- What kind of supports does your child need in order to be successful?

-- What kind of adaptive equipment is needed to have meaningful participation?
+- Does your child need any kind of adaptive equipment to have meaningful participation?